sher85/PawMatch/README.md

 # Features

-Browse pets available for adoption
+Browse pets available for adoption by location and breed.
-View detailed information about each pet, including photos and description Submit an adoption application
+View detailed information about each pet, including photos and description.
-Receive updates about the status of your adoption application

-# Prerequisites

-- A modern web browser
-- Internet connection
+#Future Features
+- Convert js, jsx to ts, tsx.

 # Technology Stack